The Art Institute of Chicago: Tickets

 • Sketching with pencils is allowed in The Art Institute of Chicago, yes.

-• It’s entirely up to the visitor.
-Some visitors will happily spend all day taking in the art and sitting and enjoying it.
+• It’s entirely up to you.
+Some happily spend all day taking in the art and sitting and enjoying it.
 Others spend a few hours and only visit the areas they are interested in.

 • Yes, there is a cloakroom and bag storage available.